 The OFT and the CC have not recently examined a merger relating to overlaps in pharmaceutical products, but have examined a number of transactions relating to pharmaceutical distribution and pharmaceutical-related products.
-In pharmaceutical-related mergers assessed by the OFT, the following market definitions have been used: over-the-counter medicines supplied by wholesalers to pharmacies in the UK; the supply of ethical medicines to dispensing doctors, retail pharmacies and hospitals in a region of the UK; the supply of nonsterile 'specials' (unlicensed medicinal products prescribed when a licensed product does not exist) to hospitals and pharmacies in the UK; and specialised pharmaceutical data services.
+The approach adopted by the European Commission will generally be followed in the UK.
+In pharmaceutical-related mergers assessed by the OFT, the following market definitions have been used:

-15 In what circumstances will a product and geographical overlap between two merging parties be considered problematic?
+- over-the-counter medicines supplied by wholesalers to pharmacies in the UK; - the supply of ethical medicines to dispensing doctors, retail pharmacies and hospitals in a region of the UK; - the supply of non-sterile 'specials' (unlicensed medicinal products prescribed when a licensed product does not exist) to hospitals and pharmacies in the UK; and - specialised pharmaceutical data services. - 15 In what circumstances will a product and geographical overlap between two merging parties be considered problematic?